DiegoRendon29/DiegoRendon29/README.md

 Hello, I am a data analyst passionate about uncovering insights and valuable information from data.
 I specialize in data analysis, creating detailed reports, visualizing data effectively, and using artificial intelligence to develop data-driven solutions.
 Additionally, I have experience building web applications to help small businesses manage and optimize their processes.

+### 🏫**My background**
+I hold a master's degree focused on data processing.
+My bachelor's degree is in Biomedical Engineering, where I specialized in analyzing signals from the human body.

 ### 🛠️**Tools**
 * Languages: Python, Javascript, SQL.
 * Visualization: Tableau, Ploty.